 After the 1917 fire Thessalonica was rebuilt and it significantly developed becoming the second largest city of Greece and its main manufacturing and trading centre; in recent years during excavations aimed at replacing small buildings with larger ones, remains of the Roman town were unearthed.
 They consist of a double portico which surrounded a large rectangular square having at one end an odeon, a small covered theatre; they are thought to have been built in the late Ist century AD.

-Arch of Galerius
+Arch of Emperor Galerius

 The most imposing monuments of Roman Thessalonica belong to the early IVth century when Galerius set his residence in the city; he was a general of Emperor Diocletian who in 293 was appointed Caesar (a sort of junior emperor in the frame of the Tetrarchy system) and married Valeria, Diocletian's daughter.
 He became Emperor in 305.

 Arch of Galerius: (above) Diocletian (left) and Galerius (right) make a sacrifice; (below) scenes of fighting which show elephants and lions